 All three relation parameters are shown in this section.

-After you click Apply and close the modal you will see that data in that column is changed and shows employee’s last name instead of id – this means that the relation is configured.
+After you click Apply and close the modal, you will see that the data in that column is changed and shows employee’s last name instead of id.
+This indicates that the relation is configured.

-Let’s repeat the same for the customer_id field to show customer’s last name instead of the ID, and for the shipper_id field to show shipping company name instead of ID.
-When you do that the table becomes much more readable.
-Sorting will work naturally, based on the remote values, not on the stored ID integer values.
+Let’s repeat the process for the customer_id field, to show the customer’s last name instead of the ID, and for the shipper_id field to show shipping company’s name instead of its ID.
+By doing that, the table becomes much more readable.
+The sorting will work naturally, based on the remote values, not on the stored ID integer values.

-It is very important to note that foreign key relations do not just allow to show the data from the remote table.
-If a column is configured as a foreign key, possible values for the advanced filter will be pulled from a remote table, and the filtering will work based on the remote column that was configured to be displayed.
-To try that just choose the Selectbox, Checkbox in the filter type selectbox for this column.
-The options will be populated from the remote table, and the filtering will work naturally as for all other tables.
-Also the default ‘text‘ filter will also work naturally, and filter by the remote values and not by the stored id’s.
+It is important to note that foreign key relations do not only allow the data from the remote table to be shown.
+If a column is configured as a foreign key, the possible values for the advanced filter will be pulled from a remote table, and the filtering will work based on the remote column that was configured to be displayed.
+To try that, simply choose the Selectbox, Checkbox in the filter type selectbox for this column.
+The options will be populated from the remote table, and the filtering will work naturally for all the other tables.
+Also, the default ‘text‘ filter will work naturally, filtering by the remote values, and not by the stored id’s.

-One more important notice is that editing for columns that are configured as foreign keys is also supported out of the box.
-The only limitation is that the only possible editor input type for such columns is the single-value selectbox, as the options are limited with what the remote table contains.
+An additional important note is that editing for columns that are configured as foreign keys is also supported out of the box.
+The only limitation is that the only possible editor input type for those columns is the single-value selectbox, since the options are limited with respect to what the remote table contains.

-If you enable editing for a column configured as a foreign key, and choose a single-value selectbox as en editor input type, editing will work naturally, and the IDs will be stored in the column.
+If you enable editing for a column configured as a foreign key and you choose a single-value selectbox as an editor input type, editing will work naturally, and the IDs will be stored in the column.